Kagamine/Docs/mvc/views/tag-helpers/intro.rst

 - Multiple Tag Helpers can act on the same element (see `Avoiding Tag Helper conflicts <http://mvc.readthedocs.org/en/latest/views/tag-helpers/authoring.html#avoiding-tag-helper-conflicts>`__ ) while you typically can't compose Web Server controls.

-- Tag Helpers can modify the tag and content of HTML elements, but they don't directly modify anything else on a page.
-Web Server controls can include CSS stylesheets and javascript libraries, and they can bring in other assets that might have side effects on your page.
+- Tag Helpers can modify the tag and content of HTML elements that they're scoped to, but don't directly modify anything else on a page.
+Web Server controls have a less specific scope and can perform actions that affect other parts of your page; enabling unintended side effects.

 - Web Server controls use type converters to convert strings into objects.
 With Tag Helpers, you work natively in C#, so you don't need to do type conversion.